-(authorizing default regulations) takes effect on Royal Assent.(58) Although the bill does not provide for such a process, DIAND documentation indicates that it will consult with bands on default regulations, and apparently intends that governance code provisions will come into force upon their passage.(59) Accordingly, a gap is expected between adoption of the bill and the passage of default regulations and coming into force of governance provisions.
-In practice, then, it would appear that:
+Should the governance provisions of Bill C-7 have taken effect gradually, as was left open-ended by the bill's amended coming into force provision (clause 59), the timing issue could have been mitigated for at least some bands.
+Although the bill did not provide for such a process, DIAND documentation indicated that it would consult with bands on default regulations, and apparently intended that governance code provisions would come into force upon their passage.
+Accordingly, a gap was expected between adoption of the bill and the passage of default regulations and coming into force of governance provisions.